mariusmni/qpms9/Readme.md

 ## Source code

-See the [qpms9](qpms9) folder for qPMS9 source code.
-For details on how to compile and run qPMS9 see the associated [Readme.md](qpms9/Readme.md).
+See the [qpms9](qpms9) folder for qPMS9 source code and details on how to compile/run.

-See the qpms9-data/ folder for dataset generator source code.
+See the [qpms9-data](qpms9-data) folder for dataset generator source code.

+## Precompiled binaries

 Copyright Marius Nicolae
 marius.nicolae (at) engr.uconn.edu